TKomericki/Rhetos-wiki/Data-migration.md

   Make sure to specify the correct [column type](Data-structure-properties).
 * You may remove *DataMigrationUse* for columns that are not needed in this script.
 Keep the ID column.
 * You may remove columns from *DataMigrationApplyMultiple* if not modifying the data in those columns.
 Keep the ID column.

+Data migration scripts should be written in such way that allows a script to be executed **multiple times** without negative consequences.
+For example, before inserting a record, it should check if the record already exists.
+This principle simplifies more advanced scenarios such as automatic downgrades and upgrades, or error recovery on dbupdate.

 ### Modifying an existing data-migration script